 The total page size also stood below the 50kb mark, 42kb to be precise.

-The total requests were only nine, out of which two belonged to Astra – one CSS file and a JS file.
-No, JQuery was not in the list of requests – good job!
+The total number of requests was only nine, out of which two belonged to Astra – one CSS file and a JS file.
+No, JQuery was not on the list of requests – good job!

 Load Time – 220ms